Oxidative stress is understood to be a precursor to over 200 chronic, degenerative diseases, and many auto-immune disorders.

 Importance of Anti-Oxidants

-It is obvious that good health has to be a balance of burning the fuel required to create energy, and minimizing the oxidation that occurs as a result.
-That is to say, balance the oxidative stress with antioxidant defenses.
+Good health requires a balance of burning the fuel required to create energy, and minimizing the oxidation that occurs as a result.
+In other words, balance the oxidative stress with antioxidant defenses.

 The inability of antioxidant defenses to cope with oxidative stress will cause defects in the DNA, proteins and membranes over time.